digital-asset/daml/docs/source/upgrade/index.rst

 Now we setup the project for the improved coins containing the *amount* field.
 This project contains only the ``CoinWithAmount`` template.
 The upgrade templates are in a third ``coin-upgrade`` package.
 While it would be possible to include the upgrade templates in the same package, this means that the package containing the new ``CoinWithAmount`` template depends on the previous version.
 With the approach taken here of keeping the upgrade templates in a separate package, the ``coin-1.0.0`` package is no longer needed once we have upgraded all coins.

 It's worth stressing here that extensions always need to go into separate packages.
 We cannot just add the new definitions to the original project, rebuild and re-deploy.
-This is because the cryptographically computed package identifier would change, and would not match the package identifier of the original ``Coin`` contracts from ``coin-1.0.0`` which are live of the ledger.
+This is because the cryptographically computed package identifier would change, and would not match the package identifier of the original ``Coin`` contracts from ``coin-1.0.0`` which are live on the ledger.

 Here is the new project config: